Web Agents Should Use Typed Actions Instead of Click-Based Browsing: The Interaction Bottleneck in Web Agents

-\myparagraph{Reliability.} GUI-level interactions make reliable workflow synthesis difficult because the abstraction level is too low.
-An agent faces too many small operations, each carrying only minimal semantics~\cite{Wang0TT25}.
+\textbf{Reliability is brittle under low-level primitives.} Low-level interaction primitives make reliable workflow synthesis difficult because the action abstraction is too fine-grained and carries little semantic information~\cite{Wang0TT25}.
+Agents must compose many small operations whose meaning depends on page context.
 For example, a button click may correspond to ``opening a drop-down date-picker for selecting the departure date on Alaska Airlines''.
 This level of granularity is far below the semantics of natural task composition, such as ``searching for Alaska Airlines flights with these criteria''.
-Composing such fine-grained operations is especially problematic when workflows span multiple sites or require long chains of actions.
-The probability of failure increases sharply, and sequences that initially appear valid often collapse before completion~\cite{weihua2025MGA}.
-This limitation is evident in IBM CUGA~\cite{marreed2025enterprisereadycomputerusinggeneralist}, the system currently ranked first on the WebArena~\cite{zhou2023webarena} leaderboard.
-While it achieves an average success rate of $0.617$, performance varies widely across sites, and success on multi-site tasks falls to $0.354$ despite involving fewer records.
+Composing such fine-grained operations is especially problematic when workflows span multiple sites or require long chains of actions~\cite{weihua2025MGA}.
+As the trace grows, small perception and action errors accumulate, making the task harder to complete correctly.

-\myparagraph{Availability.} Many sites expose Web APIs, but coverage is typically partial.
-Public, read-only endpoints are common, while many browser-available actions are absent~\cite{KhanK0I21,ZhongS13}.
-Essential user-facing functions such as interactive login and MFA, consent and cookie dialogs, cart and checkout flows, session-bound navigation, and cross-site redirects are implemented in rich clients and cannot be completed through APIs alone~\cite{BalashWGRA22}.
-In addition, many APIs are designed for server-to-server integration rather than direct user interaction.
-They often require keys and OAuth grants, impose quotas and rate limits, and may be locked behind subscriptions or partner agreements~\cite{south2025position}.
-As a result, an API-only agent can access only a narrow portion of real functionality.

-\myparagraph{Efficiency.} GUI-driven agents re-perceive the page and re-plan after nearly every click or text entry.
-Each cycle incurs LLM inference, DOM or screenshot processing, and tool calls.
-Consequently, even simple goals expand into lengthy traces: bookings and checkouts often require dozens of steps~\cite{zhou2023webarena,XieZCLZCHCSLLXZ24}, and realistic multi-site workflows can exceed one hundred.
-This inflates latency and compute cost while compounding error accumulation across steps.